04 June, 2025

 Meanwhile...
 Your anger is telling you where you feel powerless...Your anxiety is telling you that something in your life is out of balance...Your fear is telling you what you care about the most...
 Your apathy is telling you where you are overextended and burned out...
 All these feelings are not random they are messages from your subconscious telling you what you need to work out and take control of... all this being said... don't fear death because it will stop life while you are still living... and you have to take risks or there are going to be no new chapters to your life in the future... one of the things I've been considering since my last installment about possibly moving to Australia is I was afraid I was too old to start over again... but upon reflection...I'm only too old to keep doing what is not working for my life anymore....
 In the end we are only going to regret the chances we did not take...or the relationships we were too scared to embrace... and the dreams we didn't chase... and the words we left unsaid... and ultimately the decisions we waited too long to make.

-Reading the news or listening to it on television there is a common theme and right now it seems to be that a handful of deeply unhappy people are causing drama and chaos for no reason other than their own ego.
+Reading the news or listening to it on television there is a common theme and right now it seems to be that a handful of deeply unhappy people are causing drama and chaos for no reason other than to bolster their own ego and to stockpile more money.

 and the rest of it are paying the price for it...I've been paying attention and knew this was coming... that does not make it any easier and there are a few people I would really like to do the "I told you so dance" (look it up on YouTube Will & Grace--- Debbie Reynolds)... but it won't change anything or make it any easier to deal with right now... so we have to remember that eventually everything will come together leading to something better... so to make this transition less painful, stay hopeful, keep your heart open and trust the process of you finding your way through this web of madness we are living in right now... someone told me along time ago during another dark time that "You can't always have a good day...but you can always face a bad day with a good attitude"...
 I've always remembered that...
 Also one of my favorite quotes is by Henry Rollins...
 "Half of life is fucking up... the other half is dealing with it"